Navigating mandatory Scope 3 emissions reporting in the EU, US, and beyond

 Corporate Sustainability Reporting Directive (CSRD)EULarge/mid-sized companies and SMEs; both EU-based companies and non-EU companies with significant activity in the EU.Implemented January 2023.
 Phased-in reporting from 2025-2028, starting with PIEs.

-Corporate Sustainability Due Diligence Directive (CSDDD)– ProposedEU (Proposed)Large EU-based companies and large non-EU companies within CSDDD scope.
-SMEs not yet affected.Adopted by the European Commission in February 2022 and likely to come into effect in 2025.
+Corporate Sustainability Due Diligence Directive (CSDDD)EULarge EU-based companies and non-EU companies within CSDDD scope.
+SMEs not yet affected.Approved by the European Parliament in April 2024, with phased-in implementation to begin from 2027 to 2029.

 Climate Corporate Data Accountability Act (California SB 253)CaliforniaPrivate and public companies operating in CA with >$1B in revenue.Signed into law by state governor in October 2023.
-Proposed phased-in reporting from 2026-2030.
+Proposed phased-in reporting from 2026 to 2030.

 International Sustainability Standards Board (ISSB) StandardsGlobalAny company as specified by country.Currently available for voluntary use.
 Officially effective January 2024 with phased-in approach for Scope 3.